SOGI-inclusive policies and procedures save lives.

 HERE ARE TEN KEY COMPONENTS for effective SOGI-inclusive policies and procedureS:

-This list was compiled by the Ministry of Education SOGI Working Group.
+This list was compiled by the Ministry of Education SOGI Working Group for consideration when creating or updating your policy/procedures.
 Videos highlighting some of these components can be watched here.

 1. COMMON LANGUAGE